Doubledown11/Uni-Vegan-Cooking-Blog/README.md

 Utilized Django (Python), JavaScript, HTML, CSS and bootstrap.

-Created a users app which allows for users registration, sign in, and sign out.
+Created a users app which allows for users registration, sign insign in/out, profile picture upload...

+The recipes are displayed on the home page in a blog format, whereby Django template tags are utilized to pull relevant data from the database which is then formatted for display in the viewport.
+The blog app also has a contact form, where users can make enquiries which are saved in the database via Django's Models.py.
+These are then displayed to a site admin via template tags in a format similar to how the blog posts are displayed.

 JavaScript was used to:
     give the site title a typewriter effect,